Edmund de Waal’s work installed in the Sculpture Gallery as a part of the exhibition ‘Essence’ in 2024.

 Edmund de Waal

 Edmund de Waal (b.
 1964) is known for the way his practice spans both visual and literary disciplines.
-The New Art Centre exhibits a permanent installation of his work, which can currently be viewed as a part of our Spring exhibition, ‘Essence’, in the Sculpture Gallery.

 Much of de Waal's work is centred around the contingency of memory: bringing particular histories of loss and exile into renewed life.
 Both his artistic and written practice have broken new ground through their critical engagement with the history and potential of ceramics, as well as with architecture, music, dance and poetry.
 De Waal continually investigates themes of diaspora, memorial, materiality and the colour white with his artworks.